minierparedes/frog-blossom-docs/design-docs/architectual-plan.md

 7. **SEO Optimization**:
     - Users can optimize content for search engines by setting metadata, such as titles, descriptions, and keywords, for each piece of content.
     - Clean URLs, canonical tags, and SEO-friendly markup are employed to improve search engine rankings and visibility.

 #### Components

 1. **Frontend**:
     - The frontend component provides an interface for interacting with the CMS, allowing users to create, edit, and manage content.
 2. **Backend**:
     - The backend component implements the core business logic of the CMS, including content management, user authentication, and access control.
 3. **Database**:
     - The database component stores and manages content data, user information, and system configurations.
-4. **Media Storage**:
-    - Media files uploaded by users are stored in a dedicated storage component, such as a file system or cloud storage service, for efficient retrieval and management.
-5. **Search Engine**:
+4. **Search Engine**?[optional/Elastic Search]:
     - A search engine component indexes and searches content to provide users with fast and relevant search results.
     - Full-text search capabilities and faceted search options may be implemented to enhance search functionality.

 ## 5. Architectural Strategies

 ### 5.1 Key Strategies

 The Frog Blossom CMS application adopts several key architectural strategies to address specific stakeholder concerns and achieve the desired system objectives.

 - Frontend: Nuxt, expressjs, css, sass
 - Backend: GO, Docker
 - Database: Postgressql

 1. **Modularization and Separation of Concerns**:
-    - **Strategy**: The system is designed using Clean Architecture principles, which promote modularization and separation of concerns.
-Each component of the system (Entities, Use Cases, Interface Adapters, and Frameworks/Drivers) has well-defined responsibilities and boundaries, allowing for easy maintenance, scalability, and testability.
+    - **Strategy**: The system is designed using Hexagonal architecture principles, which promote modularization and separation of concerns.
+Each component of the system (Domain Layer, Application Layer, Infrastructure Layer, and Interface Layer) has well-defined responsibilities and boundaries, allowing for easy maintenance, scalability, and testability.
-    - **Addressing Stakeholder Concerns**:
-        - **Developers**: Clear separation of concerns facilitates code maintenance, reduces complexity, and promotes code reuse, enhancing developer productivity.
 2. **Microservices Architecture**:
     - **Strategy**: The system adopts a Microservices architecture, decomposing complex functionalities into smaller, independently deployable services.
 Each microservice is responsible for a specific business capability, enabling scalability, fault isolation, and technological flexibility.
     - **Addressing Stakeholder Concerns**: